datacite/blog/source/posts/introducing-the-pid-graph.html.md

 image: /images/uploads/everything-is-connected.png
 doi: 10.5438/jwvf-8a66
 ---

+*This post has been [cross-posted](https://www.project-freya.eu/en/blogs/blogs/the-pid-graph) from the FREYA blog.*

-Persistent identifiers (PIDs) are not only important to uniquely identify a publication, dataset, or person, but the metadata for these persistent identifiers can provide unambiguous linking between persistent identifiers of the same type, e.g. journal articles citing other journal articles, or of different types, e.g. linking a researcher and the datasets they produced.
+Persistent identifiers (PIDs) are not only important to uniquely identify a publication, dataset, or person, but the metadata for these persistent identifiers can provide unambiguous linking between persistent identifiers of the same type, e.g. journal articles citing other journal articles, or of different types, e.g. linking a researcher and the datasets they produced.READMORE

-Work is needed to connect existing persistent identifiers to each other in standardized ways, e.g. to ¶the outputs associated with a particular researcher, repository, institution or funder, for discovery and impact assessment.
+Work is needed to connect existing persistent identifiers to each other in standardized ways, e.g. to the outputs associated with a particular researcher, repository, institution or funder, for discovery and impact assessment.
 Some of the more complex but still important use cases can’t be addressed by simply collecting and aggregating links between two persistent identifiers, including

 1. Aggregate the citations for all versions of a dataset or software source code
 2. Aggregate the citations for all datasets hosted in a particular repository, funded by a particular funder, or created by a particular researcher